Kerbas-ad-astra/KronalVesselViewer/README.md

 	- Compiled against KSP 1.12.5

 ## Roadmap

+There are reports of some funky interactions between KVV and VABReorienter, and it's probably KVV's fault because the rotation method is really, really hacky.
+I'd like to fix this, possibly in conjunction with other improvements.

 If anyone figures out how to make the post-processing shaders work again, I'll take a pull request, but otherwise I think it's just as well to leave those features out and do post-processing with your favorite image editor.